inkognitro/typ/README.md

 // Try to convert an undefinable value to a defined one: if _, ok := id2.ToUuid(); !ok {
-    fmt.Println("could not convert id2 to uuid, because the underlying value is not undefined") }
+    fmt.Println("could not convert id2 to uuid, because the underlying value is undefined") }

 // Comparison between two values: